 On July 15, 2019, the New Hampshire Supreme Court announced that it was adopting New Hampshire Rule of Professional Conduct 8.4(g) but that its new rule was not ABA Model Rule 8.4(g).
-The New Hampshire Advisory Committee on Rules had proposed adoption of a rule closely modeled on ABA Model Rule 8.4(g), but the court declined to adopt the committee's proposed rule: "In light of the nascent and ongoing discussion regarding the model rule, the court declines to adopt the rule proposed by the Advisory Committee on Rules."
+The New Hampshire Advisory Committee on Rules had proposed adoption of a rule closely modeled on ABA Model Rule 8.4(g), but the court declined to adopt the committee's proposed rule, stating: "In light of the nascent and ongoing discussion regarding the model rule, the court declines to adopt the rule proposed by the Advisory Committee on Rules."
 68

 On June 13, 2019, the ABA published a summary of the states' consideration of ABA Model Rule 8.4(g) to date.
 By the ABA's own count, nine states have declined to adopt Model Rule 8.4(g): Arizona, Idaho, Illinois, Louisiana, Minnesota, Montana, Nevada, South Carolina, and Tennessee.
-The ABA lists Vermont as the only state to have adopted 8.4(g).
+(As explained, we add North Dakota and Texas.)
+The ABA lists Vermont as the only state to have adopted ABA Model Rule 8.4(g).69